Brynn King: Career

 King is coached by Jenn Suhr.
 In February 2024, she set a new personal best of 4.61 metres in Allendale, Michigan.
 In 2024, she was the NCAA Division II indoor and outdoor champion in the pole vault.
 To win the indoor title she cleared a personal best height of 4.65 metres, becoming the fifth best all-time collegiate indoor competitor.
 She won the Division II outdoors title in May 2024 with a height of 4.60 metres.

 King competed at the 2024 United States Olympic trials in Eugene, Oregon in June 2024 and cleared a personal best height of 4.73 metres to finish third overall, with the minimum standard for the 2024 Paris Olympics.
 She subsequently competed in the pole vault at the 2024 Paris Olympics.

 In 2025 at the Texas Relays, she set the all-time collegiate outdoor record with a jump of 4.75 m.

+In June 2026, she won the pole vault at the Josef Odložil Memorial in Prague.